DianeD/uno/README.md

     <add key="ida:Resource" value="https://graph.microsoft.com/" />
    ```

 1. Copy the value for the **ida:ClientId** key.
-Keep the file open, we'll be editing some keys later.
+Keep the file open, we'll be editing the keys later.

 ### Grant application permissions
 You need to grant the permissions that your app needs to get notifications.
 This app subscribes to Outlook email notifications, so it needs the **Mail.Read** permission scope.